YuchaoZheng88/zenbro.github.io/_posts/2022-04-18-CEH-SMALL-POINTS.md

 - Network-based application firewalls:  can understand FTP, DNS, HTTP. check for malware.
 - Host-based application firewalls:  monitors application system calls or other general system communication.
 - multi-homed firewall: a node with multiple NICs that connects to two or more networks.
-- statefull firewall: layer 4
+- stateful firewall: layer 4
 - Access control list: layer 3 or 4.

+# Stateful firewall
+- NEW: SYN message has been sent
+- RELATED: has an association with an existing stream
+- ESTABLISHED: three-way handshake has been completed

+# Stateful firewall
+tracks all communications streams, and packets are inspected

 # testing
 - Fuzzing testing: Black Box